sudosu404/tailnet-lib/docs/content/docs/_index.md

 weight: 1
 ---

-👋 Welcome to the TSDProxy documentation!
+👋 Welcome to the Tailnet documentation!

-## What is TSDProxy?
+## What is Tailnet?

-TSDProxy is an application that automatically creates a proxy to virtual addresses in your Tailscale network.
+Tailnet is an application that automatically creates a proxy to virtual addresses in your Tailscale network.
 Easy to configure and deploy, based on Docker container labels or a simple proxy list file.